MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-auth-connector-fileshare.md

 `Upload: /Users/mover/AgentTestData/TestDocuments/picture.jpg`</br>
 `^C`

+## Setting up the migration

-## Authorizing the desktop and server agent
+### Authorizing the desktop and server agent

-To enable swift and painless copying of data from on-premise desktop and server hard drives, we provide a very tiny agent that any Windows operating system can install.
+To enable swift and painless copying of data from on-premises desktop and server hard drives, we provide a very tiny agent that any Windows operating system can install.

-## Compatibility
+#### Compatibility

 Windows XP is not supported.
 All other versions of Windows require the .NET Framework 4.6 for the Agent to function.
 Download and manually install .NET Framework 4.6 from this **link**.

-## Security
+#### Security

 The Agent may only initiate outbound communication with our own servers.
 All communication is via encrypted TLS and no service other than ours is allowed to work with the agent.

-## Windows installation
+#### Windows installation

 For Mac and Linux, the Agent folder appears in your Downloads, and is run through **command line operations**.